hyvonhan/Reminder2020_hannu/README.md

 Mobile Computing Course <br />

-The full exercise project made in the course build Kotlin for Android.
+The full exercise project made in the course build with Kotlin for Android.